marekjm/clap/DESIGN.markdown

 However, there is a problem due to the fact that nested modes appear *after* operands of their parent mode and sometimes it may be hard to distinguish what is an operand and what is nested node.
+Another problem that is immediately encountered is error reporting - when to report invalid number of operands and when an unknown node.

-This problem has two possible solutions:
+These problem has two possible solutions:

 - to disallow operands in modes that are not the final leafs of a mode-tree,
 - to define rules specifying when, and when not, to check for child modes,

 RedCLAP uses the second solution. **NOTE:NOT IMPLEMENTED**

-#### Detecting nested modes
+#### Algorithm detecting nested modes

-Detection of nested modes is not performed when:
+Detection of nested modes is **not** performed when:

 - current mode has no child modes,
-- the `--` sybmol has appeared in the input,
+- the `--` sybmol has appeared in the input but the `---` has not,
-- current mode has no upper range if operands,
+- current mode has no upper range of operands,

 **NOTE:NOT IMPLEMENTED**